walshbr/data-for-the-rest-of-us/pages/week-15-distribution.md

 ## Homework

 * "Publish" your dataset and compiled documentation (all the different small components you have been working on) on Canvas by Friday at 9:00AM.
+    * Your final upload should be two files - a CSV form of your dataset and then a PDF that collects and organizes all the textual information about your dataset into one place.
-Also submit 200 words about your individual contribution to the week's work.
+* Also submit 200 words about your individual contribution to the week's work.
 * This might involve uploading your work to [Dataverse](https://dataverse.lib.virginia.edu/), sharing back with the groups who own your data, or deciding not to distribute.
 If you have concerns, talk to Brandon.